 Rendering Templates #

-You can author templates using the Freemarker template language.
+By default, templates are authored using the Freemarker template language.
 Freemarker was chosen as the default template engine because it is well supported in the IntelliJ IDEA environment.

 will look for *.ftl